pupil-labs/pl-realtime-cpp-client/README.md

 7. built dll can be found in build\vs2022\Debug

 ## Building the RTSP service
-1. clone this repository (pl-rtsp-service and live555 repositories should be in the same folder)
+1. clone this repository (pl-releatime-cpp-client and live555 repositories should be in the same folder)
 2. open VS solution
 3. build